Product-Mix Auctions and Tropical Geometry: Competitive Equilibrium via Integer Programming.

-\begin{proof}({\bf Another proof of Unimodularity Theorem.}) Suppose that all the utility functions $u^j$ are concave and of a unimodular demand type.
-Then any point $b^j \in A^j$ can be reached from any vertex $\widehat{a}$ of the subdivision $\Delta_{u^j}$ by walking along the primitive edge directions of the subdivision because of the unimodularity of the set of directions.
+\begin{corollary} Theorem \ref{thm:lp.ip.unimod} implies the Unimodularity Theorem. \end{corollary} \proof{Proof. } Suppose that all the valuation $u^j$ are concave and of unimodular demand type.
+Then any point $b^j \in A^j$ can be reached from any vertex $\widetilde{a}^j$ of the subdivision $\Delta_{u^j}$ by walking along the primitive edge directions of the subdivision because of the unimodularity of the set of directions.
 Thus in (\ref{eqn:dual}) and (\ref{eqn:primal}), we can remove from $V$ and $c$ all the columns except those corresponding to the primitive edge directions of the subdivisions.
 We are then left with a unimodular matrix $V$ which gives the same optima for the linear and integer programs as before.

-A well known result in integer programming states that (\ref{eqn:primal}) always has integral optimal solutions (see \cite{schrijver1998theory}), so by Proposition~\ref{prop:lp.ip.unimod} competitive equilibrium exists for all points $a^\ast \in A$.
-This is precisely the difficult direction of the Unimodularity Theorem. \end{proof}
+A well known result in integer programming states that (\ref{eqn:primal}) always has integral optimal solutions (see \cite[\S19]{schrijver1998theory}), so by Theorem~\ref{thm:lp.ip.unimod} competitive equilibrium exists for all points $a^\ast \in A$.
+This is precisely the difficult direction of the Unimodularity Theorem.

-When the edges in $\mathcal{D}$ are taken from the type $A$ root system of rank $n$ (and hence unimodular), the constraint set in (\ref{eqn:dual}) and (\ref{eqn:optim.price}) is a \emph{polytrope} \cite{joswig2010tropical}.
-Optimizing a linear functional over a polytrope as in (\ref{eqn:optim.price}) is precisely the problem of finding a min-cost flow in a graph.
-This connection was studied in detail in \cite[\S 11.5]{MurotaBook}.
-The type $A$ root system deserves a special mention, as Murota arrived at this root system through generalizing convex duality theorems to discrete functions.
-We will discuss this connection in \S\ref{sec:murota}.